Shashank1130/InstaCloneDB/README.md

 - **Data Integrity**: Store media content like images and videos in URL format, maintaining data integrity.
 - **Realistic Dataset**: Efforts and research have been dedicated to presenting data in its true storage form.
 - **SQL Query Insights**: Our SQL queries reveal the intricate connections and interrelations between different activities on a social media platform.
+- **Frontend Integration**: **InstaCloneDB** is designed with the intention of being easily connectable to a frontend interface, making it an ideal choice for developing social media applications.

 With **InstaCloneDB**, we've aimed to create a simple yet precise representation of a basic social interconnecting site.
 The project not only provides a learning resource for SQL enthusiasts but also serves as a solid foundation for building social media applications with real-world data.